 Grauman's Chinese Theatre, Hollywood, California.
 West Marquee, Circa 1971.

-If that weren't enough, the West marquee went though this routine approximately three times faster than the Eastern one did, so they were never in synch.
+If that weren't enough, the west marquee went though this routine approximately three times faster than the eastern one did, so they were never in synch.
 It was a lucky nighttime photographer who could take a picture with both dragons fully lit.
-This photo from the premiere of Mary Poppins gives a fair approximation of how the dragons flashed.

 In 2001, a remodeling of the theatre was undertaken by its operators, Cinemerica, owners of the Mann Theatres chain, to which the Chinese Theatre still belonged.
 The design concept was to try to return the Chinese to a semblance of how it appeared originally, and so accordingly, the 1957 dragon marquees were removed, as was the "grind" box-office and metal canopy.
 New lighting was installed around the forecourt, and flat back-lit boxes replaced the marquees.
 A most welcome detail was the replacement of the "blade" signs bearing the Grauman name, allowing moviegoers to rightfully call the theatre "Grauman's Chinese" again.

 These "Now Showing" boxes are filled with specially generated graphics, printed out on heavy translucent plastic.
-Here they are seen during the 2012 TMC Festival..
+Here they are seen during the 2012 TCM Festival.

 Grauman's Chinese Theatre, Hollywood, California.
-Exterior, circa June, 2005.
+Exterior during the engagement, from Wednesday, June 15, 2005, of Batman Begins.
 Photo by KenRoe via Cinema Treasures.

 A good question has been: What happened to the dragon marquees when they were removed in late 2001?